Flamenco/stackeditpro/Source Code Documentation Extension.md

 # Themes
 There are currently 2 themes, light (the default) and dark.

-To enable the dark theme, add a
+To enable the dark theme, add the `theme-dark` class to any parent element.
 # Other Features (Pending)
 The documentation can be displayed in a variety of ways by using templates and/or custom CSS.

 The documentation can be pushed into or extracted from the source code.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODU4MjU1MDgsNTAxMjU0MjE1LC0xMD
+eyJoaXN0b3J5IjpbLTkxOTkwMTM4MSw1MDEyNTQyMTUsLTEwND
-QxMjUwNzE2LC0xMjI4NzM5ODg3LDE0NzQwNTc0MTQsLTE4NTI4
+EyNTA3MTYsLTEyMjg3Mzk4ODcsMTQ3NDA1NzQxNCwtMTg1Mjg3
-Nzk3MzMsODk4ODU2MzEwLC0xMTY3OTY3OTQ0LC0xMDU5Mjg4ND
+OTczMyw4OTg4NTYzMTAsLTExNjc5Njc5NDQsLTEwNTkyODg0Nz
-czXX0=
+NdfQ==
 -->